 Autistic perceptions of pain can also be atypical—some autistic people are hyposensitive, others are hypersensitive, some are both, and some just have a hard time interpreting pain signals.
 Be vigilant when your child appears to be injured, because they may not be able to tell you just how hurt they are, even if they are otherwise articulate.

 Sensory experiences are also different for many autistic kids.
-They may not be able to filter out lights, sounds, or touch—to the point where just walking into a grocery store can cause a meltdown.
-If your child refuses to enter large, bright, loud, or bustling environments, consider that it may actually be painful for them to do so.
-If they're not doing well in their classroom, consider that they might need noise-canceling headphones, or tinted glasses, to help filter out sensory stimuli so they can focus.
+They may not be able to filter out lights, sounds, smells, or touch—to the point where just walking into a grocery store can cause a meltdown.
+If your child refuses to enter large, bright, loud, or bustling environments, or cannot handle scented environments or people, consider that it may actually be painful for them to do so.
+If they’re not doing well in their classroom, consider that they might need noise-canceling headphones, or tinted glasses, to help filter out sensory stimuli so they can focus.

 A large percentage of autistic people have clinical-level anxiety, and may learn to self-soothe through stimming or creating elaborate, predictable, and therefore safe, routines.
 Try to understand why your child may be behaving differently than their peers, instead of getting embarrassed by your child behaving differently than their peers.

 Also: Become educated about autistic learning styles.
 Not all autistic kids are math prodigies.
 In fact, studies show that most don’t have superior math skills, but rather average or below-average math skills.
 In addition, co-occuring learning disabilities like ADHD, dyslexia, or dyscalculia are quite common too, and can be overlooked or termed “laziness” if your child is perceived to have academic strengths in other areas, or if your child is a person of color.

 6. Give yourself time to figure out what communication looks like for your child.